canjs/can-stache/docs/keys/key.md

 {{meta\\.data}}
 ```

 This is deprecated.
-If you do have properties with dots in them, use:
+If you do have properties with dots in them, use a [can-stache/expressions/bracket Bracket Expression]:

 ```
 {{["meta.data"]}}